purcell/ac-haskell-process/README.md

 using packages from [Melpa][melpa].

-You'll need both `auto-complete` and `haskell-mode` to be enabled and working, so please consult the corresponding documentation is you have any trouble with this.
+You'll need both `auto-complete` and `haskell-mode` to be enabled and working, so please consult the corresponding documentation if you have any trouble with this.

 Next, install `ac-haskell-process`.
 If you choose not to use the convenient